-Start in a 1/2 kneeling position with a ball between your inner leg and the wall.
+- EXERCISE 1: Start in a half-kneeling position with a ball between your inner leg and the wall.
 This will ensure you DON’T cheat with any hip motion!
-Try to rotate with your hand all the way around and back
+Try to rotate with your hand all the way around and back.

-In half kneeling – Keep both hands behind your head.
-Perform a Thoracic spine around the world against wall.
-Rotate all the way around and come back, try to challenge yourself from keeping the elbow away from the wall.
+- EXERCISE 2: In half-kneeling – Keep both hands behind your head.
+Perform a thoracic spine around the world against the wall.
+Rotate all the way around and come back.
+Try to challenge yourself from keeping the elbow away from the wall.
 Avoid side-bending the opposite direction, this is a compensation.

 What is the difference between this and the open book exercise?
 This requires more active range of motion!

-Your scapula aka your shoulder blade is often very difficult to find.
-If you don’t engage periscapular muscles (muscles around the scapula) with exercises such as rows, pull-ups, push-ups = you will likely “arm” the movement.
-Meaning you will rely heavily on shoulder and arm muscles.
+Your scapula, which is also known as your shoulder blade is often difficult to find.
+If you do not engage periscapular muscles (muscles around the scapula) with exercises such as rows, pull-ups, or push-ups, then you will likely “arm” the movement.
+This means you will rely heavily on shoulder and arm muscles.
 Your scapula is able to handle more load than your arm muscles.
-With any movement you want to move proximally then distally, the scapula should initiate the motion when performing a movement like the Row, Lat Pull-Down, or when performing pull-ups.
-Shown here are a couple movements that will help improve scapula control.
+With any movement, you want to move proximally followed by moving distally (from top to bottom), as the scapula should initiate the motion when performing a movement like the Row, Lat Pull-Down, or when performing Pull-Ups.
+Shown here are a couple of movements that will help improve scapula control.

-Realize that at First implementing this strategy may decrease your performance, however the potential to improve your long term performance will increase!
+Realize that at first when implementing this strategy, it may decrease your overall performance; however, the potential to improve your long term performance will increase!

 To perform this exercise:

-Option 2: Externally rotate the shoulder while protraction the scapula- this will help reduce activity of the pec musculature to better isolation of the Serratus.
+- Option 2: Externally rotate the shoulder while protracting the scapula, as this will help reduce activity of the pectoralis musculature to better isolate the serratus anterior.

-Start in open chain with your arms moving in space.
-Add a resistance band which will help give a resistance cue to target the scapula retractors (muscles that pull your shoulder blade back).
+Start in an open chain position with your arms moving in space.
+Add a resistance band which will help give a resistance cue to target the scapular retractors (muscles that pull your shoulder blade back).
 Keep minimal elbow flexion here.
-Perform scapula pull-ups also with minimal elbow flexion.
+Perform scapular pull-ups also with minimal elbow flexion.

 Passive shoulder stretching

-- Across Body Stretch- The first stretch is an example of a common fault during a posterior shoulder capsule stretch.
+- Across Body Stretch: The first stretch is an example of a common fault during a posterior shoulder capsule stretch.
 This is due to allowing the entire shoulder girdle including the scapula to be pulled with the stretch.
-What this targets is the scapula retractors (rhomboid/mid-traps.
+This targets the scapular retractors (rhomboid/mid-traps).
 Ideally, you will perform this WITHOUT the scapula protraction.
-Set your shoulder in a good stable position before pulling across your body will allow for a good stretch of the posterior capsule of the shoulder.
+Set your shoulder in a good stable position before pulling across your body as this will allow for a good stretch of the posterior capsule of the shoulder.